dnulnets/purescript-openlayers/README.md

 # purescript-openlayers
-A purescript FFI mapping for OpenLayers v6.3.1.
-It is by no means complete and currently fulfills the need for the Swedish IoT Hub Prototype for Accessibility Case 3, see https://github.com/dnulnets/haccessibility.
+A purescript FFI binding for OpenLayers v6.3.1.
+It is by no means near a complete binding but fulfills the need for the Swedish IoT Hub Prototype for Accessibility Case 3, see https://github.com/dnulnets/haccessibility, for now.

-## Installation
+It will improve with time ...

+## Adding the library to your proecjt

 Add this to your package.dhall: